 Osteopathy may help ease yours pains or aches and you may further benefit through exercise or movement therapy.
 Recent NICE guidance supports manual therapy along with exercises as best care for low back pain and sciatica – see https://www.nice.org.uk/guidance/ng59/chapter/Recommendations#non-invasive-treatments-for-low-back-pain-and-sciatica.
 Yoga and Pilates classes, for example, are extremely popular as you will feel the benefits and can take control of some of your own own rehabilitation.

 Gail, at Osteopathy at the Mews, has practised yoga and Pilates for many years.
-She often uses stretches and strengthening exercises from these, in addition to the osteopathic treatment, to help your recovery.
-She is a trained Pilates using the rehab-focused APPI method.
+Stretches and strengthening exercises from these are frequently used, in addition to the osteopathic treatment, to help your recovery.
+She is a trained Pilates teacher using the rehab-focused APPI method.

-Matwork classes run on Thursdays in Eastbourne and Alfriston.
+Matwork classes run in Alfriston on Thursdays:

 Please contact me on 07710 701 273 to discuss the classes or go to the Contact Us page of the website https://www.osteopathyatthemews.com/contact-us/

 I will need to speak to you before you join a class to ensure suitability and safety.
 There is also a health-screening form that must be completed prior to attendance.